marcelmaatkamp/mkdocs-material-jupyter/README.md

-# mkdocs-jupyter
+# mkdocs-material-jupyter
-mkdocs jupyter base image
+mkdocs-material with jupyter as base image